(Download a full list of publications with links [2MB]).

 My second interest was contemporary French women’s writing (2 books and 6 articles/book chapters 1989-1994).
 I was particularly interested in two writers prominent in the 1980s, Marie Cardinal and Chantal Chawaf.
 I published an annotated edition of Cardinal’s best-known novel, Les mots pour le dire.
 I maintained an interest in issues of female voice and space in my work on film versions of the Carmen story and a focus on the work of French filmmaker Agnès Varda.
 The work on Pierre Batcheff also led to a major article on the 1920s film star Josephine Baker; the article has twice been anthologised.

-Susan Hayward established the journal Studies in French Cinema in 2000, and I joined her as co-General Editor.
+Susan Hayward established the journal Studies in French Cinema in 2000 (renamed French Screen Studies in 2020), and I joined her as co-General Editor.
 The journal was published by Intellect Press until 2014 when it was acquired by Routledge/Taylor & Francis.
 It is the only journal world-wide dealing entirely with French and Francophone cinemas.
 We were committed to issues of gender, popular cinema, as well as to promoting new talent.
 Over the years the journal has become one of the top journals in its field as measured by impact and citations, as well as reputation.
-Anniversary conferences were held in Paris in 2010 and 2015, and a twentieth anniversary conference will be held in Lyon in 2020.
+Anniversary conferences were held in Paris in 2010 and 2015, and a twentieth anniversary conference was held in Lyon in 2020.

 I have had four major research projects since the mid-1990s: masculinities, the cinéma du look, film adaptations of the Carmen story and finally music in the cinema.
 The first of these was masculinities, emerging from my interest in women’s writing.
 After an initial book on the French cinema of the 1980s pursuing this focus, I organised a conference on masculinities in the cinema as part of the programme of the Centre for Research into Film that I had established in 1996.
 I returned to masculinities for a keynote talk at Texas Tech University in 2016 for a conference on the ‘loser’.